“Americans have discovered suffering. It is springing up all around us.” John Heers, Director of the First Things Foundation* observed back in March.

 The mental health benefits of spending time in nature are well documented.
 Even small does of nature, like just sitting on your porch, can have a positive net impact on your mood.
 If going outside isn’t an option for you, find other ways to engage with the natural world.
 Here is a suggestion to get you started: the National Parks System is offering free virtual tours.

-Engaging with the arts is a vital right now; throughout human history people have turned to art as a form of stress relief.
-That’s because creating or enjoying art can provide both a mental break and a cathartic outlet, So read a poem.
+Engaging with the arts is vital right now; throughout human history, people have turned to art as a form of stress relief.
+That’s because creating or enjoying art can provide both a mental break and a cathartic outlet, so read a poem.
 Stream a musical.
 Go on a virtual museum tour.
 Schedule craft circles or jam sessions online.
 The point is to mentally unburden yourself by turning off your brain and tapping into your emotions.

 Use this time to grow, not stagnate.